w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 the learn how to remove democracy locks after the end of a Governance referendum.

-**Please be advised**: Despite the Polkadot ledger application being compatible with both the Ledger Nano S and the Ledger Nano X, none of the [Democracy](../maintain/maintain-guides-democracy.md) extrinsics are available in the light version.
-The following [repository by Zondax](https://github.com/Zondax/ledger-polkadot) lists the currently supported Democracy extrinsics on the full ledger.
+**Please be advised**: Despite the Polkadot ledger application being compatible with both the Ledger Nano S and the Ledger Nano X, some extrinsics are not supported by the light version.
+The following [repository by Zondax](https://github.com/Zondax/ledger-polkadot) lists the currently supported extrinsics on the XL version of the Ledger app.